PatruSapte/SyntwaveRun-Unity/README.md

 # SyntwaveRun-Unity
-Simple car race game made in Unity using C#.\n
+Simple car race game made in Unity using C#.
 The game build is located in ExecutableBuild folder.